vacu9708/Algorithm/Sorting algorithm/Quick sort/README.md

     int i = first + 1, j = last;

     while (1) {
-        //Find an element bigger than pivot to leave only elements smaller than pivot on the left of i. while (i < last && elements[i] <= elements[first]) i++;
+        // Find an element bigger than pivot to make asecending order while (i < last && elements[i] <= elements[first]) i++;
-        //Find an element smaller than pivot to leave only elements bigger than pivot on the right of j. while (j > first && elements[j] >= elements[first]) j--;
+        // Find an element smaller than pivot to make asecending order while (j > first && elements[j] >= elements[first]) j--;
+        // Make ascending order
-        //Swap elements[i], which is bigger than pivot with elements[j], which is smaller than pivot if (i < j) swap(elements[i], elements[j]);
+        if (i < j) swap(elements[i], elements[j]);
-        //Once "i" is no longer on the left of "j", swap list[j] and the pivot so that elements on the left of j are in ascending order. else {
+        // Once "i" is no longer on the left of "j", swap list[j] and the pivot so that list[j] and pivot are in ascending order. else {
             swap(elements[j], elements[first]);
             // Show the process